 - State your purpose: what do you want your argument to persuade your audience to do, feel, or believe?

-- For each image, explain how it functions both as evidence to support the claim and as a compelling visual motivator (by provoking certain emotions and/or appealing to the audience’s sense of reason)
+- For each image (or video clip), explain how it functions both as evidence to support the claim and as a compelling visual motivator (by provoking certain emotions and/or appealing to the audience’s sense of reason)